-• Directors may choose, prior to the grant, one of four distribution timing options for their restricted stock with a distribution date of (i) four years after date of grant, (ii) the director's departure from the Board, (iii) one year following the director's departure from the Board, or (iv) two years following the director's departure from the Board.
-Beginning in fiscal 2015, Directors also have the ability to defer receipt of restricted stock units that would otherwise vest for additional 5-year period(s), provided they elect to defer those units at least 12 months before the previously scheduled vesting date.
+• Directors may choose, prior to the grant, one of four distribution timing options for their restricted stock: (i) four years after date of grant, (ii) the director's departure from the Board, (iii) one year following the director's departure from the Board, or (iv) two years following the director's departure from the Board.
+Directors also have the ability to defer receipt of restricted stock units that would otherwise vest for additional 5-year period(s), provided they elect to defer those units at least 12 months before the previously scheduled vesting date.

 Providing a combination of equity and cash provides incentive for our directors to focus on long-term performance and shareholder value while still recognizing their energy and effort throughout the year.
-Each director has a choice among cash and restricted stock units for his/her annual retainer thus allowing each director to receive his/her compensation in a manner that best fits his/her individual needs.
+Each director has a choice among cash and restricted stock units for the annual retainer thus allowing each director to receive compensation in a manner that best fits individual needs.
 However, the Board and we believe it is important that each director maintain an equity stake in our company; therefore, an incentive is provided for any portion of the annual retainer taken in equity.

-Also, for fiscal 2015, commencing with the Board of Director meeting in October 2014, Committee members shall receive a supplementary retainer for accepting their responsibilities:
+Also, committee members receive the following supplementary retainer for accepting their responsibilities:

-- Each member of the Audit Committee will receive \$20,000 (payable quarterly); - Each member of the Compensation Committee will receive \$12,500 (payable quarterly); and - Each member of the Governance and Nominating Committee will receive \$10,000 (payable quarterly). - Additionally, the Committee Chairs receive a further supplementary retainer for accepting the additional Chair responsibilities: - Chair of the Audit Committee receives an annual retainer of \$15,000; - Chair of the Compensation Committee receives an annual retainer of \$12,000; - Chair of the Governance and Nominating Committee receives an annual retainer of \$10,000; and - Lead Director (if Chairman of the Board is an employee director) receives an annual retainer of \$25,000.
+- Each member of the Audit Committee receives \$20,000 (payable quarterly); - Each member of the Compensation Committee receives \$12,500 (payable quarterly); and

+• Each member of the Governance and Nominating Committee receives \$10,000 (payable quarterly).

+Additionally, the Committee Chairs receive a further supplementary retainer for accepting the additional Chair responsibilities as follows:

+- Chair of the Audit Committee receives an annual retainer of \$15,000; - Chair of the Compensation Committee receives an annual retainer of \$12,000; - · Chair of the Governance and Nominating Committee receives an annual retainer of \$10,000; and - Lead Director (if Chairman of the Board is an employee director) receives an annual retainer of \$25,000.

 All of our retainers are paid on the assumption a certain number of Board and Committee meetings (in-person and telephonically) will occur during the year.
 Directors are expected to attend the Board and their respective Committee meetings, and no additional compensation is paid for attendance at these meetings.
-If the number of any such meetings exceeds the following totals, each director in attendance at such extra meetings will receive a per meeting fee of \$2,000 for in-person meetings and \$1,000 for telephonic meetings.
+If the number of any such meetings exceeds the following totals, each director in attendance at such extra meetings receives the following per meeting fee of \$2,000 for in-person meetings and \$1,000 for telephonic meetings: